arnavgautam/TreeHacks2015/Demos/Demo-Geolocation-Android-Client/Demo.md

 <a name="title" />
-# Connecting an Android Geolocation App to a Backend in Windows Azure Websites #
+# Connecting an Android Geolocation App to a Backend in Microsoft Azure Websites #

 ---

 <a name="Overview" />
 ## Overview ##

-This demonstration shows how to connect a Android client to a backend service running in Windows Azure Websites.
+This demonstration shows how to connect a Android client to a backend service running in Microsoft Azure Websites.

 Widows Azure Websites enables developers to quickly get up and running with websites.
 Websites may be developed in ASP.NET, Node.js and PHP.
 In addition, websites may use SQL or MySQL for data storage.
 Deployment can be accomplished in several ways including TFS, FTP, and GIT.